klaeufer/HOTLangBench/README.md

 Recently, I used Anthropic Claude to transliterate the Scala version to C++, Go, Haskell, and OCaml, thereby covering most mainstream HOT languages.

-Help with the following missing languages is welcome:
+Help with missing languages is welcome, especially:

 - TypeScript
 - Swift